How Can I Get Involved?

 Volunteers in Head Start

-As volunteers in Head Start, parents learn more about their child’s development and their role as the primary educator of their children.
-Parents are also able to obtain experiences that may be helpful for future employment.
-Some work as classroom assistants, lunchroom and kitchen helpers, custodial assistants, bus attendants, or office helpers.
-For many parents, serving as a Head Start volunteer is their first formal work experience.
-It can be the first step on a career ladder.
-In fact, the GPSS Personnel Rules & Regulations provide for the preferential consideration for hiring of Head Start parents for employment as non-professionals in the Head Start Program.
-In addition, 560 classroom volunteer hours is equal to one year of work experience (the minimum requirement for a Head Start Teacher’s Assistant).
+Parents learn more about their child’s development and their role as the primary educator of their children and are able to obtain experiences that may be helpful for future employment.
+For many parents, serving as a Head Start volunteer can be the first step on a career ladder.
+In fact, the GDOE Personnel Rules & Regulations provide for the preferential consideration for hiring of Head Start parents for employment as non-professionals in the Head Start Program.
+In addition, 640 classroom volunteer hours is equal to one year of work experience (the minimum requirement for a Head Start Teacher’s Assistant).
 For this reason, Head Start provides training and support systems for parent volunteers.
 This is one way that the program helps families become self-sufficient.

 Community volunteers provide benefits to Head Start through the provision and expansion of services and training.
 Senior citizens, health professionals, nutrition consultants, members of the armed forces, students, and community leaders feel ownership and responsibility for a program in which their special skills are well utilized, valued, and recognized.
 They also often serve as positive role models and mentors for parents who wish to improve their parenting skills, attain an educational diploma or degree, or develop career goals.